MScaramuzzi/Soil-Consumption-Ontology/index.md

 ## 1. Introduction

 Soil consumption continues to transform the national territory at a high rate.
-In the last year, new artificial coverings have covered an additional  $57.5 \space km^2$  or, on average, about $16 \space hectares \space per \space day$. (an extension of about 21 soccer fields covered by artificial surfaces per day).
+In the last year, new artificial coverings have covered an additional 57.5  km^2 or, on average, about 16  hectares per day(an extension of about 21 soccer fields covered by artificial surfaces per day).

 The speed of land transformation recorded between 2017 and 2018 is maintained, i.e., 2 square meters of soil lost irreversibly every second.
 This is related to the construction and building of new infrastructures, the broadening of urban areas, but also to the expansion of agricultural areas.
 Indeed, the **most affected areas** are those with an **agricultural** vocation, where soil is consumption is about **three times more** than in urban areas.
 The phenomenon in the last year has been more intense in rural areas, where almost 2700 hectares have been cemented and less than half in medium-density urban areas.